-The Pine Barrens is the “ecological” term that describes the unique, beautiful and fascinating ecosystem and natural treasure that covers most of southern New Jersey.
-(See: Pine Barrens vs. Pinelands: What’s the Difference?)
+The New Jersey Pine Barrens is the “ecological” term that describes the unique, beautiful and fascinating ecosystem and natural treasure that covers most of southern New Jersey.
+(See: New Jersey Pine Barrens vs. NJ Pinelands: What’s the Difference?)

 The Pinelands is the legal or political term that describes the 1.1 million acres in south Jersey that is subject to the Pinelands Comprehensive Management Plan.